Marlins vs. Tigers Player Props Betting Odds

 MLB Props Today: Miami Marlins

-- The Marlins will send Johnny Cueto to the mound for his third start of the season.
+- The Marlins' Jesus Luzardo (8-5) will make his 22nd start of the season.

+- He has earned a quality start 12 times in 21 starts this season.

+- In 21 starts, Luzardo has pitched through or past the fifth inning 17 times.
+He has a season average of 5.7 frames per outing.

 |Opponent